 In enterprise use cases, latency to on-premises systems or latency for a certain subset of users or partners is more critical.
-For example, choosing the closest region to your developers or on-premises database services interconnected with GCP might be the deciding factor.
+For example, choosing the closest region to your developers or on-premises database services interconnected with Google Cloud might be the deciding factor.

 If you decide to deploy in multiple regions, be aware that there are network egress charges for data synced between regions.

-Colocate your Compute Engine resources with other GCP services, wherever possible.
+Colocate your Compute Engine resources with other Google Cloud services, wherever possible.
 While most latency-sensitive services are available in every region, some services are available only in specific locations.